stealth/opmsg/README.md

 _opmsg_ builds fine with any of the OpenSSL, LibreSSL and BoringSSL libcrypto libraries.
 Building against BoringSSL is not recommended due to missing blowfish and ripemd algorithms.

+You can use various transports with _opmsg_ such as Mail or [drops](https://github.com/stealth/drops).

 Build
 -----